Lodestone-Team/lodestone/README.md

 ## License

 This project uses the GNU Affero General Public License v3.0.
 See our `LICENSE` file for details.
-For an alternate (commercial) license, please raise an issue.
+For an alternate (proprietary) license, please raise an issue.

 ## Team